WeblateOrg/weblate/docs/admin/config.rst

 PIWIK_URL
 ---------

-URL of a Matomo installation you want to use to track Weblate users.
-For more information about Matomo see <https://matomo.org/>.
+Full URL including trailing slash of a Matomo installation you want to use to track Weblate users.
+For more information about Matomo see
+<https://matomo.org/>.
+Please note that this integration does not support
+Matomo Tag Manager.

 .. seealso::